cloudnativer/kube-install/docs/parameters0.7.md

-  sshpwd           SSH login root password of each server. ostype           Specifies the distribution OS type: centos7|centos8|rhel7|rhel8|suse15. softdir          Specifies the installation path of kubernetes cluster.(Default value is "/opt/kube-install")
+  sshpwd           SSH login root password of each server. ostype           Specifies the distribution OS type: centos7|centos8|rhel7|rhel8|suse15. softdir          Specifies the installation path of kubernetes cluster.(Default value is "/opt/kube-install") cfg              Specifies the path of the configuration file for installation and operation.
 ```

 </td></tr>